Blitzkrieg.15 minutes | Blitzkrieg | Language | Guderian | TIME Magazine

 Blitzkrieg: a violent, surprise, military offensive.
 An attack that uses a concentration of armoured, mobilised infantry formations to break through the opponent’s first line of defence—penetration—accepting massive losses, while using short, fast, powerful attacks to disrupt any defensive formations; then following up with speed and the element of surprise to encircle and overcome that opposing force—obliteration—all with the help of supressive air support.

-Quick point here.
-A ‘lightning war’ depends on speed and surprise.
+A quick aside … Blitzkrieg, a ‘lightning war’, depends on speed and surprise.
 The trouble is, you’re talking about the speed and surprise of soldiers, most of whom were suffering from traumatic stress disorder, all of whom were beset by fatigue.
 Sleep meant slowing down.
-Hence the allure of Pervitin—speed, quite literally driven by speed—but that’s another story.
-Let’s stay focused for now.
+Hence the allure of Pervitin—speed, driven by speed—but that’s another story.

 Blitzkrieg—as we know it today—is about momentum and imbalance.
 It’s about rapidly changing the weight and direction of attack.
 A ‘blitzkrieg’ offensive makes it hard to respond logically on an operational level and difficult to accept on a psychological level; the loss to defensive troops is devastating because the attacking force accepts, intrinsically, that there is no purpose to pacing their own assault for the purpose of preserving resources.
 In theory, that momentum culminates in Vernichtungsschlacht.
 One battle, resulting in annihilation.